GenesisFR/HowToBecomeGoodAtShooters/README.md

 - must not block shots from your teammates
 - must provide more survivability to the group
 - must stay within range of your teammates
-- it's best to stay on the edges of a room or have a wall behind you to avoid getting shot from the side
+- it's best to stay on the edges of a room or have a wall behind you to avoid getting shot from multiple sides
 - pay close attention to your radar to avoid getting flanked
+- you should be the one reviving other players as you can withstand a lot of damage
 - Foundry Bulwark is the best gear set for it
 - reference: https://www.reddit.com/r/thedivision/comments/hr0gxr/how_to_take_a_beating_a_guide_to_shield_tanks and https://www.reddit.com/r/thedivision/comments/jg4brb/whats_the_point_of_tank_builds/g9op8nb